AlfrescoLabs/alfresco-enterprise-docker/README.md

 * `search-service` is the Search Service used for Community Edition, relying on SOLR 6.6
 * `insight-engine` is a Search Service available for Enterprise Edition, relying on SOLR 6.6 *and* including support for SQL
-* `search-enterprise`  is a Search Service available for Enterprise Edition, relying on Elasticsearch (ActiveMQ is required)
+* `search-enterprise-elasticsearch` is a Search Service available for Enterprise Edition, relying on Elasticsearch (ActiveMQ is required)
+* `search-enterprise-opensearch` is a Search Service available for Enterprise Edition, relying on OpenSearch (ActiveMQ is required)

 ```
 ?
 Do you want to use Apache Zeppelin for Insight Engine? n